Dogs Available Today 2/1

 Kaia-

-Kaia is fresh from a couple week temporary foster stay, and not surprisingly, and they have wonderful things to say about her:
+Kaia had a wonderful 2 weeks break over the holidays from the shelter, and not surprisingly, they have wonderful things to say about her:

 Kaia is such a sweetheart!
 It has been an absolute pleasure fostering her.
 Let me count the ways: